Best Accessories for the 9.7-inch iPad (5th Generation)

 Adonit Mark

 No "Pro" means no Apple Pencil.
 But that doesn't mean no stylus pen!
-Adonit has been making amazing capacitive stylus pens for years and their latest, the Mark, is their best ever.
+Adonit has been making amazing capacitive stylus pens for years and their latest, the Mark, is the company's best ever.

 It's not Bluetooth, which means it doesn't have any pressure or sensitivity support, but it also means it doesn't depend on batteries, pairings, or connectivity.
 You simply pick it up, touch it down, and draw, write, game — create.